akatief/eurecom-evidence-generator/README.md

-# eurecom-evidence-generator
+# TENET: TExtual traiNing Examples from daTa
-Repository for an evidence extraction pipeline from tabular data.
-Developed as a semester project at EURECOM.
+Repository for TENET, an evidence extraction pipeline from tabular data.
+Developed as a semester project at EURECOM under the supervision of Professor Paolo Papotti.
+TENET implements various heuristics to retrieve data from the FEVEROUS dataset as well as transformer-based tasks to construct meaningful sentences from this data.

 ## Setup
 First, create a new virtual environment in the project directory and activate it